Sales Lessons from Violet’s Boutique

 I walked out of that shop having with my credit card considerably dented, 3 tissue wrapped items in my bag – and a spring in my step!
 And told her I’d her I’d come back before leaving to try on some of the dresses.

 And THIS folks, is what good sales is: It’s not trying too hard to sell.
 But it’s also not avoiding sales altogether because you don’t want to appear pushy.
 Instead it’s slowly building rapport, it’s listening, it’s respecting your client.
 It’s serving them and being committed to giving them what they need (and if that happens to serve you too then that’s OK!).
 It is leaving your client feeling supported, cared for and absolutely delighted with their decision.

 Thank you Violet for the masterclass in retail sales (you know if you ever set up a side business teaching this, there’s a shop just a few doors up that really needs your help!)

 And as for that top, is it really so special?
 Well I’ll leave it to you to decide – if Violet and I are right about it, hopefully you’ll recognise it as “the one” when you see me wearing it 🙂

 Have you ever had a sales experience that was so enjoyable that you bought something you thought you’d never buy?
 How can you apply the lessons from Violet’s Boutique in your business?
 I always love to hear from you, so please share in the comments below.

-I’ll be going live in the Free Facebook Group – Selling from the Heart Community tomorrow (Wednesday 6th February) at 6.00pm (UK) to answer your questions.
+I’ll be going live in the Free Facebook Group – Selling from the Heart Community on Wednesday 26th August at 1.00pm (UK) to answer your questions.
 Come along and ask me your sales related questions – or just listen in to catch some more sales nuggets.
 Just click here to join.
 I’ll see you then!

 With Love & Gratitude,